ga-wdi-exercises/computer-science-workshop/readme.md

 https://i.redd.it/f4pua0fm4ysy.gif

 #### Divide and Conquer
 Divide and conquer is "an algorithm design paradigm that is based on multi-branch recursion.
 It takes a larger problem and breaks it into 2+ sub-problems" ([Wikipedia](https://en.wikipedia.org/wiki/Divide_and_conquer_algorithm)).
-[Merge soring](https://github.com/aspittel/coding_cheat_sheets/blob/master/sorting/mergesort.md) and some fibonacci algorithms are implementations of the divide and conquer algorithm.
+[Merge soring](https://github.com/aspittel/coding_cheat_sheets/blob/master/sorting/mergesort.md) and some Fibonacci algorithms are implementations of the divide and conquer algorithm.
 These are especially useful on multi-processor systems.

 ##### Code Example
 ```ruby